Available 24h

 Heater made of Tuscan terracotta.
 Large Tuscan vase, clay heater covered with woven wire mesh.
 Reversed handle.
 Early 20th century.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a name derived from the Portuguese *barocco* — meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese *barocco* – which translates to an irregularly developed pearl.
+These were highly representative pieces of furniture, literally dripping with brilliance and playing a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the former era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Renaissance style was quite heavy and bulky.
+Brown stains, cornices, sturdy bases, and reliefs were used.
+These products were quite distinctive, but they also opened up new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
+Lion’s paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The key aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer’s perspective, as many fakes circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details